dedis/popstellar/fe1-web/docs/README.md

 │   │
 │   ├── redux                    # module dealing with the global configuration of the application state (Redux-based) │   │
-│   └── styles                   # stylesheets
+│   ├── styles                   # stylesheets
+│   │
+│   └── types                    # some generic types
 │
 ├── features                 # independent features in the system │
+│   ├── digital cash             # feature dealing with digital cash │   │
+│   ├── events                   # feature dealing with events happening in a LAO │   │
+│   ├── evoting                  # feature dealing with E-Voting and Elections │   │
-│   ├── connect                  # feature dealing with LAO/server connection
+│   ├── home                     # feature dealing with the app's home screen │   │
-│   │
-│   ├── lao                      # feature dealing with the notion of a LAO, showing the typical feature structure │   │   ├── components             # feature components │   │   ├── functions              # feature functions
+│   ├── lao                      # feature dealing with the notion of a LAO, showing the typical feature structure │   │   ├── components             # feature components │   │   ├── errors                 # feature errors definition
+│   │   ├── functions              # feature functions
 │   │   ├── hooks                  # feature hooks
 │   │   ├── interface              # defines the dependencies of the feature and the interface it exposes